tjd1234/cmpt135spring2024/obsidian/135website2024/Implementing a dynamic array with objects.md

 ```

 The three variables work as follows:
 - `arr` points to the underlying array.
 - `capacity` is the size of `arr`.
 - `size` is the number of elements in the `double_list` from the users point of view.
 It's always the case that `size <= capacity`.

 A `class` is the same as a `struct`, except the items in it are *private* by default (they're public by default in a `struct`).
 We've explicitly written `public:` and `private:` labels to make it clear which items are public and which are private.

-In general, *any* code anywhere in a C++ program can read or write *public* items.
-In contrast, only code in `double_list` can read or write *private* `double_list` items.
+In general, *any* code anywhere in a C++ program can read or write *public* members.
+In contrast, only code in `double_list` can read or write *private* `double_list` members.
 This is useful because it stops other code from accidentally, or on purpose, modifying `double_list` in ways we don't want.
 For example, the user of a `double_list` should *not* be allowed to change `capacity` directly.
 They might set it to a negative value, or some value other then the size of `arr`.

 ## Getters and Setters
 We want allow *some* access to the variables.
-It's okay for the user of a `double_list` to *read* its size, and so we provide a [[method]] that returns the size:
+It's okay for the user of a `double_list` to *read* its size, and so we provide a [[getter]] that returns the size:

 ```cpp
 class double_list